Murder of Larry King: Response

 A new diversity education bill was introduced on behalf of King by California Assemblyperson Mike Eng, saying, "We need to teach young people that there's a curriculum called tolerance education that should be in every school.
 We should teach young people that diversity is not something to be assaulted, but diversity is something that needs to be embraced because diversity makes California the great state that it is."
 The bill would require mandatory classes on diversity and tolerance in California school districts.

 A local vigil in Ventura, California, was organized one year after King's death.
 The Day of Silence for 2008, which is intended to protest LGBT harassment and occurred on April 25, was specially dedicated to King.
-King's father, Greg, was reportedly unconvinced his adoptive daughter was trans, as Latisha had only recently told him that she was actually bisexual.
-Greg believes that Latisha was sexually harassing McInerney, and has expressed concern that King is being made a poster child for gay rights issues.
+King's father, Greg, was reportedly unconvinced his adoptive son was gay, as Larry had only recently told him that he was actually bisexual.
+Greg believes that Larry was sexually harassing McInerney, and has expressed concern that King is being made a poster child for gay rights issues.

-Teachers also showed some sympathy for McInerney, stating, "We failed Brandon ...
-We didn't know the bullying was coming from the other side—Larry was pushing as hard as he could, because he liked the attention".
+Some teachers also showed some sympathy for McInerney, with one stating, "We failed Brandon.
+We didn't know the bullying was coming from the other side—Larry was pushing as hard as he could, because he liked the attention."
 Hundreds of students from the school signed a petition requesting that McInerney be tried as a juvenile.

 Criticism of the school

 In August 2008, King's family filed a claim against E.O.
-Green Junior High School at Ventura County Superior Court, alleging that the school's allowing King to wear makeup and feminine clothing was a factor leading to her death.
+Green Junior High School at Ventura County Superior Court, alleging that the school's allowing King to wear makeup and feminine clothing was a factor leading to his death.
 According to the California Attorney General's Office, however, the school could not legally have stopped King from wearing girls' clothes because state law prevents gender discrimination.

 According to a Newsweek article published on July 19, 2008, some teachers at E.O.
 Green alleged that assistant principal Joy Epstein was "encouraging King's flamboyance to help further an 'agenda' ".
 When Epstein was later promoted to principal at another local public school, King's father described it as a "slap in the face of my family".
 The superintendent, Jerry Dannenberg, stated that Epstein received the promotion because "she was the most qualified person for the new principal job".